ddev/ddev/docs/users/topics/phpstorm.md

     2. Choose "Docker Compose"
     3. Create a server; the default name is "docker", but since the "server" for each project will be different, name it for the project, for example "DDEV d9".
 Choose "Docker for Windows" or "Docker for Mac"
     4. In the "Path mappings" of the "Server" you may have to map the local paths (which on WSL2 means /home/...) to the in-container paths, especially if you have mutagen enabled.
 So "Virtual Machine Path" would be "/var/www/html" and "Local path" would be something like /Users/rfay/workspace/d9 (on macOS) or \\wsl$\Ubuntu\home\rfay\workspace\d9 on Windows using WSL2.
-    5. Now back in the "Configure Remote PHP Interpreter" for "Configuration files" use `.ddev/.ddev-docker-compose-full.yaml`
+    5. Now back in the "Configure Remote PHP Interpreter" for "Configuration files" use `.ddev/.ddev-docker-compose-full.yaml`.
+On macOS, you may need to use `<cmd><shift>.`, (Command+Shift+Dot) to show hidden dotfiles.
     6. Service: web
     7. Add an environment variable `COMPOSE_PROJECT_NAME=ddev-<projectname>`.
 In this case, it's `ddev-d9`.
 (Note that DDEV project names that contain dots do not currently work due to a [PhpStorm bug](https://youtrack.jetbrains.com/issue/WI-63293).
 You'll need to rename your project to get these instructions to work.)
     8. In the CLI interpreter "Lifecycle" select "Connect to existing container"